lancedb/hf-upload-demo/README.md

 uv run python create_dataset.py
 ```

-## Stage 2: Upload the Initial Snapshot to the Hub
+## Step 2: Upload the Initial Snapshot to the Hub

 Upload the full `magical_kingdom` directory to `datasets/lancedb/magical_kingdom`.